Aquaeronix/aquaeronix-rpcd/README.md

 BUILDING
 ----------------
-To build the JSON RPC server `aquaeronix-rpcd`, issue `make all` in the project root.
+To build the JSON RPC server `aquaeronix-rpcd`, issue `make` in the project root.
 Be sure to install `jsonrpc-c` first, and point to its prefix using the `JRPC_PREFIX` environment variable if not installing to `/usr`.

 You need the JSON RPC server `jsonrpc-c` by Henrique Gomes (hmng).
 It is available under MIT license on GitHub: https://github.com/hmng/jsonrpc-c.
+Precompiled RPMs for the JSON RPC server are available on the [barracks510 repositories](http://unintel.tk).

 SETUP